 Product marketers need to adopt the same stance when launching a product; make sure there’s a gap in the market for your product to fill before taking advantage of it.
 If you can do something different from others, this only bodes well for your launch.

 Three, four, success leaves you floored

 A blood-curdling launch isn’t just shaped by a pulseless product - sometimes, overachievement can prove to be a curse, rather than a blessing.

-Before you fall foul to a pack of baying customers, save your skin by planning for all eventualities: what’s your plan if your product isn’t the success you envisaged?
+Before you fall foul to a pack of bloodthirsty customers, save your skin by planning for all eventualities: what’s your plan if your product isn’t the success you envisaged?
 Conversely, what if people can’t get enough of it and you’re finding it tough to keep up with the demand?